Quantum-enhanced sensing with variable-range interactions: Beneficial role of variable-range interaction in quantum metrology

-Since the estimation protocol involves arbitrary single qubit projective measurements to initiate the \emph{flipping mechanism} in the system, we optimize over all the $\theta$s and $\phi$s to find out the best possible choice of measurement settings to achieve the maximum fidelity, thereby leading to minimum uncertainty.
+Since the estimation protocol involves arbitrary single qubit projective measurements to initiate the \emph{flipping mechanism} in the system, we optimize over all the $\theta$s and $\phi$s to find out the best possible choice of measurement settings to achieve the maximum fidelity with the GHZ state, thereby leading to minimum uncertainty.
 In particular, we observe that the fidelity with the $(N-1)$-qubit GHZ state, given in Eq. (\ref{eq:fidelity}), reaches its maximum value when $\theta = \pi/2$ and $\phi = n\pi$ where $ n = 0, 1, 2, \ldots$.
-These specific values of $\theta$ and $\phi$ correspond to the optimal measurement basis, ${|\pm\rangle}$ where $|\pm\rangle = \frac{|0\rangle \pm |1\rangle}{\sqrt{2}}$ are the eigenvectors of $\sigma^{x}$ (see Fig. \ref{fid_plot}).
+It is well established that, in noiseless scenarios, the GHZ state provides Heisenberg scaling in parameter estimation protocols \cite{giovenneti2006}.
+These specific values of $\theta$ and $\phi$ correspond to the optimal measurement basis, ${|\pm\rangle}$ where $|\pm\rangle = \frac{|0\rangle \pm |1\rangle}{\sqrt{2}}$ are the eigenvectors of $\sigma^{x}$ (see Fig. \ref{fid_plot} and Appendix \ref{app:secular}).
 Further, we perform another arbitrary rank-1 projective measurement on the same qubit on the evolved state, allowing us to extract information from the system by calculating the probability and hence the associated uncertainty in the estimation presented in Eq. (\ref{uncertainty}).
-We determine that the optimal measurement configuration, in this case, occurs for the basis, $\theta^{\prime} = \pi/2$ and $\phi^\prime = n\pi/2$ where $n = 1,3 \ldots$, i.e., for the basis, ${|\pm i \rangle}$ where $|\pm i\rangle = \frac{|0\rangle \pm i |1\rangle}{\sqrt{2}}$, the eigenvectors of $\sigma^y$.
+We determine that the optimal measurement configuration, in this case, occurs for the basis, $\theta^{\prime} = \pi/2$ and $\phi^\prime = n\pi/2$ where $n = 1,3 \ldots$, i.e., for the basis, ${|\pm i \rangle}$ where $|\pm i\rangle = \frac{|0\rangle \pm i |1\rangle}{\sqrt{2}}$, the eigenvectors of $\sigma^y$ (see Fig. \ref{fig:sigma_y meas} in Appendix. \ref{sec:optimalend} and the corresponding discussion).
+We emphasize that these settings are valid for other values of the coordination number (\(\mathcal{Z}\)) (see Figs. \ref{fid_plot} (b,c) and \ref{fig:sigma_y meas} (b,c)).
+Specifically, rigorous numerical simulations show that as \(\mathcal{Z}\) increases, the optimal measurement settings remain unchanged.
+Furthermore, our results indicate that the fidelity improves in the case of long-range Hamiltonians compared to \(\mathcal{Z} = 1\).
+The optimization in our work has been performed over all steps in the time evolution range (\(t^*_{range}\)).
 In the rest of the paper, we calculate $\delta \omega$, by considering these optimal measurement settings.
-After measurement, we post-select the output and consider the resulting state with $+1$ eigenvalue only.

-\subsubsection{Determining the range of $t^{*}_{search}$}
+\subsection{Determining the range of $t^{*}_{search}$}